ezios/teams-call-records-api/README.md

 This sample project should shed some light on a potential process on how the Microsoft Teams call records data can be collected.
 Kusto will allow you to query large datasets very effectively in almost no time.

-You can easily add additional tables and datasets to combine them in your queries to achive great results.
+You can easily add additional tables and datasets to combine them in your queries to achieve great results.

 Example Query:
 ![Simple Sample Query](https://www.tnext-labs.com/GitHub/teams-call-records-api/kusto_query_example_1.png?raw=true)

-For the visualisation, Power BI could be leveraged, to provide great looking visuals.
+For the visualization, Power BI could be leveraged, to provide great looking visuals.

 > :bar_chart: This project currently doesn't included details on how to transform and query the stored data.
 You can find more details here:
 >[Getting started with Kusto](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts/)